 However, not everyone with COPD is a good candidate for supplemental oxygen.
-It is very important that a doctor carefully prescribes and closely monitors oxygen therapy, as too much oxygen can lead to higher carbon dioxide levels.
+It is essential that a doctor carefully prescribes and closely monitors oxygen therapy.
+Too much oxygen can lead to higher carbon dioxide levels.

-- body mass index
+- body mass index (BMI)

-- how often a person experiences COPD flares
+- how often they experience COPD flares

-- level of hypoxemia
+- degree of hypoxemia

 - pulmonary artery pressures

-- pulmonary function test results
+- results of a pulmonary function test

 - resting heart rate